Buttonbush is a native perennial shrub, named for the round flower heads, which begins to bloom in early summer.

 Below: 1st photo - Individual flowers have 4 stamens within the white corolla and a slender protruding style that is twice the length of the corolla.
 The corolla forms 4 lips which flare outward slightly

 Below - Leaves have pointed tips, tapered bases and smooth margins.
 1st photo - the upper surface is smooth and glossy green.
-2nd photo - The underside is paler in color showing the fine network of veins.
+2nd photo - The underside is paler in color showing the fine network of veins between the laterals.
 There can be a few hair on the midrib as shown here.